imaginaryBuddy/FRModel/README.md

 # Install

-**It is recommended to fork for the latest updates, conda installation will not be updated unless explicitly requested**
+**It is recommended to fork for the latest updates**.
+The conda package will not be maintained.

 To build the Cython files, you need to run the one-liner `c_setup.bat`, if not using Windows, please run `c_setup.py`.